dheerajjalagam14/bitcon-average-api/README.md

 npm install express               - for express package <br>
 npm install body-parser          - for bodyparser package <br>
 npm install request               - for request package

+Feel Free to edit and use as per your requirmemts.
+Any Suggestions/Comments ?